awsdocs/aws-elemental-mediatailor-user-guide/doc_source/configurations-view.md

 # Viewing a configuration<a name="configurations-view"></a>

-You can view the configuration's current settings\.
+To view a configuration, use the following procedure\.